askininan/Serverless-CMS/README.md

 Deploy

-The is advised to be deployed at region: `eu-central-1` as there are dependencies to that particular region in the code.
+The stack is advised to be deployed at region: `eu-central-1` as there are dependencies to that particular region in the code.
 Or you may replace it to your preferred region in the code.

  * `cdk bootstrap aws://ACCOUNT-NUMBER-1/REGION-1`       bootstrap cdk with your account and a specific region
  * `cdk synth`       emits the synthesized CloudFormation template